 There is a bar on site, serving champagne, wine and beer.
 While in the water, you will need to wear a wristband to monitor your purchases.
 The wristband also operates the lockers in the locker room.
 You pay for your admission before entering and you pay for what you consume inside upon departure.

 I highly advise making a reservation online as soon as you know when you’re going.
 Tickets sell out weeks ahead of time.
+This should be one of the first things you do when preparing for a trip to Iceland.

 Blue Lagoon Hotel